Niel-Reitmann/Current-personal-website/_posts/Analternative.md

 A psychologist.
 Or at least a psychology student.

 Rebecca jumps on a few calls with various psychologists she meets at events, LinkedIn, and through her close circle.
-After she developes a good understanding of what the role entails,l he concludes that it’s nothing like what she thought it would be and dismisses it from her next steps.
+After she developes a good understanding of what the role entails,she concludes that it’s nothing like what she thought it would be and dismisses it from her next steps.

-It's crazy to me that most students can't even explain to me what the day to day of their work will look like after they graduate.
-A few coffees allowed her to test this assumption and prevented her from taking on 3 years of misery and student debt.
+It's crazy to me that most students can't even explain what the day to day of their work will look like after they graduate.
+A few coffees allowed her to have a decent understanding and prevented her from taking on 3 years of misery and student debt.
 Nice.

 She does the same for finance and creative roles by lining up more calls with people in both industries.
-Conclusion is that she wants to explore them more deeply, both seem fairly interesting.
+Conclusion is that she wants to explore both more deeply.

 **Create work where you're more curious**

 Rebecca hit some luck here with her parents already having a reputation in finance.
 She leverages this to land a few weeks of work experience at a local firm.
 While she’s there she asks as many questions as she can and shadows people at various levels of seniority.

 After a few weeks something becomes apparent.
 She hates numbers, mundane schedules, and excel.
-Cool, maybe this isn’t the spot for her then.
+Cool, maybe this isn’t the spot for her.

 Next up is the creative industry.
 This one is a little tougher to test out since she doesn’t have many existing connections.

-The key realisation here is that the job market is an iceberg.
+The key thing to realise here is that the job market is an iceberg.
 It's unlikely the perfect job for you to test whatever assumption you have just pops up.
 You often have to create it.

-Luckily for her, she’s been active on Twitter and LinkedIn posting about her learnings from the previous role in finance while showing some basic creative project work.
+Luckily for her, she’s been active on Twitter and LinkedIn posting about her learnings from the previous role in finance while showing some creative project work.

 She taps into this new network and meets a content creator she admires through a warm introduction.
 Although the content creator hasn’t publicly listed any avaliable roles, Rebecca has a coffee with them and explains how much of a fan she is.

 She walks through her thinking and offers to work for the creator on a project she reckons will help them monetise, emphasising how she is young and hungry to learn.

 This leads to a few weeks work.
-She loves it and goes on to study design where she excels and has excitement for her future.
+She loves it and goes on to study design where she excels and becomes excited for her future.
+The way it should be.

 **Iterate**